An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Discussion

 \section{Discussion}

-There are several scenarios explaining the difference of stellar population properties of thin and thick discs. (i) A thick disc could have formed as a result of the thin disc secular evolution that changed its radial and vertical structure by the effects of the radial migration \citep{Schonrich2009, Minchev2010, Loebman2011,Minchev2015}, the dynamical heating by giant molecular clouds \citep{Spitzer1953,Lacey1984} and/or minor mergers \citep{Quinn93,Villalobos2010,Qu2011}. (ii) An accretion scenario implies that stars which we observe as a thick disc were predominantly formed in dwarf satellite galaxies which merged with the host and built up a dynamically heated discy component \citep[e.g.][]{Abadi2003}. (iii) A two-stage model describes the thick disc formation at high redshifts (z~$\sim 2$) in a high-density and high velocity dispersion interstellar medium \citep{Elmegreen2006, Bournaud2009,Lehnert2014}.
+There are several scenarios explaining the difference of stellar population properties of thin and thick discs. (i) A thick disc could have formed as a result of the thin disc secular evolution that changed its radial and vertical structure by the effects of the radial migration \citep{Schonrich2009, Minchev2010, Loebman2011,Minchev2015}, the dynamical heating by giant molecular clouds \citep{Spitzer1953,Lacey1984} and/or minor mergers \citep{Quinn93,Villalobos2010,Qu+2011b}. (ii) An accretion scenario implies that stars which we observe as a thick disc were predominantly formed in dwarf satellite galaxies which merged with the host and built up a dynamically heated discy component \citep[e.g.][]{Abadi2003}. (iii) A two-stage model describes the thick disc formation at high redshift (z~$\sim 2$) in a high-density and high velocity dispersion interstellar medium \citep{Elmegreen2006, Bournaud2009,Lehnert2014}.
 After that, a thin disc is formed from an additional supply of gas from an external source.
 The new thin gas layer may come from intergalactic filaments \citep{CMG97, Combes14}, minor wet mergers \citep{Silchenko2011NGC7217} or as a result of the cooling of gas ejected earlier through stellar feedback \citep{Fraternali2013ApJ} or left from the first (thick) disc formation phase \citep[the ``upside-down'' models by][]{Burkert1992,Bird2013}.
-The latter group of scenarios naturally explains the presence of an observed time delay between the onset of star formation in the thin and thick discs of the Milky Way \citep[see e.g.][]{Kilic2017}.
+The latter group of scenarios naturally explains the presence of an observed time delay between the onset of star formation in the thin and thick discs of the Milky Way \citep[see e.g.][]{Lehnert2014,Kilic2017}.

-A thick disc formation in a major merger event is not likely because there is a too low fraction of counterrotating stars in thick discs of massive galaxies, which should be observed more commonly if such scenario took place \citep{YoachimDalcanton2008_kin, Comeron+2015, Comeron19, Kasparova16}.
+A thick disc formation in a major accretion event is not likely because there is a too low fraction of counter-rotating stars in thick discs of massive galaxies, which should be observed more commonly if such scenario took place \citep{YoachimDalcanton2008_kin, Comeron+2015, Comeron19, Kasparova16}.
 However, for the definitive rejection of this scenario it is critical to obtain observational data on the vertical structure of giant discs.